Former Kings executive under federal investigation

-SAN FRANCISCO (AP) — The Sacramento Kings say federal authorities are investigating a former top executive after team officials uncovered suspicious financial transactions.
+SAN FRANCISCO (AP) — The Sacramento Kings said Thursday that federal authorities are investigating a former top executive after team officials uncovered suspicious financial transactions.

-The Kings said Thursday that the FBI and federal prosecutors took formal action Monday to recover the money former chief revenue officer Jeffrey David is suspected of embezzling.
+The Kings said the FBI and federal prosecutors took formal action Monday to recover money former chief revenue officer Jeffrey David is suspected of embezzling.
 David holds the same position with the Miami Heat after leaving the Kings in June.

-The Heat said they are cooperating with the investigation and have put the 44-year-old on leave.
+The U.S. Attorney’s office in Sacramento declined to comment and the team provided no other details.
+No charges have been filed.

+A person with knowledge of the investigation told The Associated Press that David is suspected of embezzling about $13 million from sponsorship transactions and buying Southern California real estate with the money.
+The person spoke on the condition of anonymity because the person wasn’t authorized to speak publicly about the investigation.

 Most Read Nation & World Stories